atom0s/XiPackets/world/server/0x004D/README.md

   - When the task has been completed, the client will cleanup the task state and reset the value to `0x00`.
   - When the client is requesting the current server message, it will set this value to `0x01`.
-  - When the client is requesting event related data, it will set this value to `0x02`. _(For example, the fisking rank NPC in Selbina, Chenon.)_
+  - When the client is requesting event related data, it will set this value to `0x02`. _(For example, the fishing rank NPC in Selbina, Chenon.)_

 ### `value2`